-During the second week of September, help reduce landfill waste and find yourself some free goods!
+During one weekend in Spring (April) and Fall (September), help reduce landfill waste and find yourself some free goods!

 Reuse Rendezvous, so check out their webpage for more information about the event, how to get signs, and where to find lots of great items!

 Set items to give away in front of your house (on your property) on Friday evening.

 Place a sign or sticker saying "free" on all items to be given away and ensure that all items that you want to keep are tucked away so there's no confusion.

 On Sunday evening, take all uncollected items back to your home.

 ...meanwhile residents are able to go out in search of free goods that they can make use of.
 Happy treasure hunting!

 The City will NOT be picking up uncollected items - see below for disposal suggestions.

 ***Multi-family dwelling?
 Talk to your landlord or building maintenance personnel and discuss what area of the property you may use to display your items to give away.
 Need suggestions on how your tenants can participate?
 Call 403-329-7367 or email email@example.com for ideas.